Custom template

 }

-To use it in screens, you must pass its lowercase representation:
+To use the component in your screens, you can pass its lowercase representation to the Layout::component

 /**